 Are you ready to be equipped for the in-demand rush of remote work?
 Are you seeking a higher salary than your current local offering through a change in career to tech?
 Microverse might be a viable solution.
-In this article, I share my Microverse experience and eight highly actionable steps to succeeding at Microverse.
+In this article, I share my Microverse's Full-stack Web Development Program experience and eight highly actionable steps to succeeding at Microverse.

-Whether you have zero background in software development or a CS Degree with years of work experience, you can get closer to your career dreams upon successfully completing the Microverse program.
+Whether you have zero background in software development or a CS Degree with years of work experience, you can get closer to your career dreams upon successfully completing the Microverse's Full-stack Web Development Program.

 I’m Steve, a software developer student at Microverse, a remote school that teaches software development through pair programming and project-based learning.
 After five months of personal preparation I began full time study in November of 2021.